 Back when I started out as a solo paranormal investigator, over 20 years ago, I had to develop every roll of film that I used on an investigation.
-Back then, we also worked with analogue, which I really miss, by the way!
+Back then, we also worked with analog, which I really miss by the way.
 Now, we’re in the days of digital.
 But basic investigation methods haven’t really changed, even though the technology has.
 Here are four basic ghost hunting tips when investigating a location for ghosts:

 - interview the witnesses, or at least know the reported activity before conducting the investigation, as this will form the basis of your investigation.

 - plan the investigation before heading out to the site.
 This might seem obvious, but doing it “willy-nilly” or “winging it” without a plan will be something you will likely regret later.
 Why miss any opportunities to collect evidence?
 Plan ahead.